 Was our Sennheiser HD 4.50 Review helpful in giving you all the information you needed?
 By now you’re probably wondering about the cost.
 “Okay, this all sounds great, but how much do they cost?
 With all these features, they must cost a fortune, right?”

 Not exactly.
-Before you check the price, take a look at our review table below.
+Before you check the price, take a look at the review table below.
 You’ll be able to see a final pros/cons checklist, and our final rating out of 10.
 We compiled all the features that we think matter the most and laid them out in an easy-to-read form.

 If you’re ready to check for current pricing info and/or more customer reviews, click the button at the bottom of our review table or use the link here.

 Now that you’ve read through our in-depth breakdown, what do you think?
 Are these a strong competitor?
-Will the HD 4.50 be your solution as an affordable headphone with active noise cancelling that you can depend on?
+Are the HD 4.50 be your solution as an affordable headphone with active noise cancelling that you can depend on?

 Do you have any questions about anything we covered here?
 I’d love to hear your thoughts below.
 Feel free to ask a question or just leave a comment about your experience with noise cancelling headphones.
 Thanks for stopping by!